 22: SEARCH PROCEDURE

-Each venue has its own search policy, depending on customer demographic and clients wishes.
-Some venues may not operate a search procedure, some may operate a random or specific one.
-Alternately a venue may operate a routine search procedure.
+Each venue has its own search policy, depending on customer demographic and clients request.
+Some venues may not operate a random or specific search policy, some may operate where everyone is searched.
+Alternately a venue may operate a specific routine search procedure.

 As a door supervisor you have no automatic right of search, but it can be a condition of entry.

 Searches should be conducted in a friendly but professional manner and remember to always thank the individual for their cooperation.